airlock-presales/airlock-iam-helm-chart/README.md

   <img src="media/sandboxed_white.png" alt="sandboxed deployment" height="400">
 </p>

-For a production environment, it is paramount to be able to freely scale the customer-facing loginapp and, potnetially also, transaction approval while, for example, there always must only be one replica of the service container.
+For a production environment, it is paramount to be able to freely scale the customer-facing loginapp and, potentially also, transaction approval while, for example, there always must only be one replica of the service container.

 By the way, using the new YAML config format, configuration environments, and GitOps, config changes can also be easily and automatically distributed across your whole setup, even with multiple deployments.